quirozcj/kmerGWAS/README.md

 -o $out_dir/${sample_id}.jf
 ```

 2. Create dump.txt files for each of the samples k-mers created in step 1.
-Step 1 and two are combined in the same script ```run_jellyfish.sh```
+Step 1 and two are combined in the same script.
 	- script ```run_jellyfish.sh```

 Example: